asaphho/chessboard/README.md

 pip install -r requirements.txt
 ```

-If you wish to compile the gui_main.py script into an executable on your own system, you need to install the dependencies.
+If you wish to compile the gui_main.py script into an executable on your own system, you need to install the dependencies, including [pyinstaller](https://pypi.org/project/pyinstaller/).
-Additionally, you need a [license to use PySimpleGUI](https://docs.pysimplegui.com/en/latest/documentation/installing_licensing/license_keys/).
-You will also need to install [pyinstaller](https://pypi.org/project/pyinstaller/).

 Once these are settled, navigate to the project folder:
 ```bash